debbieteakle/debbieteakle/README.md

 Hi there! 👋

 - 🔭 I’m a technical recruiter
-- 🌱 I’m currently learning GatsbyJS
+- 🌱 I’m currently learning about Machine Learning
-- 💬 Ask me about JavaScript/Ruby/PHP/Python roles in Sydney, Australia
+- 💬 Ask me about product engineer and ML roles in Sydney, Australia
 - 📫 How to reach me: debbie@lookahead.com.au
 - 😄 Pronouns: she/her